ubclaunchpad/inertia/CONTRIBUTING.md

 $> inertia local status
 ```

-The above steps will pull and use a daemon image from Docker Hub based on the version in your `.inertia.toml`.
+The above steps will pull and use a daemon image from Docker Hub based on the version in your remote configuration.
+The location of the remote configuration file can be can be found using `inertia remote config-path`.

 Following these steps, you can run Inertia through deployment: